 Not only are paid links risky – Google tracks these links and issues penalties for specific pages or even your whole site – but they don’t even work.

 Links don’t necessarily have to be purchased with money.
-Google will also penalise businesses that offer free products or discounts in exchange for links.
+Google will also penalize businesses that offer free products or discounts in exchange for links.

-Cloaking is when a website shows one piece of content to search engines and another to users in an attempt to rank highly for irrelevant keywords.
+Cloaking is when a website shows one piece of content to search engines and another to users to rank highly for irrelevant keywords.